 John Kenneth Galbraith died on Saturday April 29th.
 He was 97 years old.
 I had no idea who Galbraith was until I moved to my current residence approximately 17 months ago.
 That he was a person of some importance was made eminently clear to me as the closest library was christened in his honor (one of my favourite places to frequent by the by).
-Galbraith even had his own monument up the Buttermilk Bog way.
+Galbraith even has his own monument here.
 Granted it is on a lonely dirt road backed by acres and acres of farm land but it is well kept and there’s a bench if you’d like to sit and relax in the shadow of that dedicated statuary.

-I didn’t know much about the man but I can tell you that “The Scotch” he wrote about are still out and about (if you’re Canadian you know that’s supposed to rhyme) and going on with their business in the old township.
+I didn’t know much about the man but I can tell you that “The Scotch” he wrote about are still out and about and going on with their business in the old township.
 They and others keep his memory alive and even I, as a new immigrant to the soils that birthed his world genius, have (obliquely, tongue in cheek and admittedly on a coat tail) deigned to poke a toe in his shadow.
-I wish him a good journey wherever he’s headed off to while myself and all the rest of us regular folk wait it out here in a place that still remembers his voice and the sight of him heading down the old dirt road to supper and home.
+I wish him a good journey wherever he’s headed off to, while myself and all the rest of us regular folk wait it out here in a place that still remembers his voice and the sight of him heading down the old dirt road to supper and home.

-So with respect to the barefoot boy, a re-post with an allusion to your memory… to many people you walk here still.
+So with respect to the barefoot boy … to many people you walk here still.
 Travel well.

 (Originally posted July 21st 2005)